Clarkson-Applied-Data-Science/2024_ia651_DineshPendyala_SrihariNagineni/README.md

 ### Data Source

-The dataset was sourced from [source name], which provides comprehensive data on patient health metrics and heart attack occurrences.
+The dataset was sourced from [\[Mendeley Data - Heart Disease\]](https://data.mendeley.com/datasets/m482gb564t/1), which provides comprehensive data on patient health metrics and heart attack occurrences.
 The data has been cleaned and preprocessed to ensure quality and consistency.

-Feel free to explore the dataset further and tweak the models or parameters to improve performance or adapt it to different datasets.
+### Models
+The following machine learning models are used in this project:

+1. Logistic Regression
+2. Support Vector Classifier (SVC)
+3. Decision Tree Classifier
+4. Random Forest Classifier
+5. XGBoost Classifier

 ## Results